Rosetta Stone of Neural Mass Models: Next-generation models (NMM2)

-Additionally, several works have put forward extensions to the MPR theory in order to increase its range of applicability by challenging some of the simplifying assumptions of the QIF formulation \eqref{eq:qif}.
+Additionally, several extensions to the MPR theory have extended its range of applicability by challenging some of the simplifying assumptions of the QIF formulation \eqref{eq:qif}.
 Paired with synaptic dynamics, these extensions provide even further refined versions of NMM2: